-Trend one - DIY projects boost the building supply industry
+Trend one - Residential housing boom boosts the building supply industry

-Due to the rise in housing costs, many homeowners are investing their money in do-it-yourself (or DYI) home improvement projects.
-According to IBISWorld, this has contributed to growth in the building industry over the past five years.
-As homeowners purchase DIY supplies such as flooring products, plumbing fixtures, paint, and hardware from their local Home Depot or similar businesses, wholesalers are experiencing a boost in their sales revenue.
+The rise in work from home has led many homeowners to invest their money in home improvement projects.
+The growth is supported by low mortgage rates, strong demand for bigger living spaces and very low housing stock available in the market.
+As builders purchase supplies such as flooring products, plumbing fixtures, paint, and hardware from their local Home Depot or similar businesses, wholesalers are experiencing a boost in their sales revenue.

 Trend four - Wholesalers face competition

-IBISWorld reports there is a trend of retailers purchasing directly from manufacturers, completely bypassing the wholesalers.
-It is therefore critical that wholesalers scrutinize their prices and improve their service performance.
+Retailers continue to purchase directly from manufacturers, completely bypassing the wholesalers.
+It is therefore critical that wholesalers scrutinise their prices and improve their service performance.
 Many wholesalers offer complex rebate programs.
-These programs make it difficult to have a clear picture of the business’ bottom line.
-Having a factual understanding of your bottom line is essential to setting profitable price levels.
+These programs make it difficult to have a clear picture of the business’ bottom line to set profitable price levels.
+Great understanding of financial performance across all products reduces the need to constantly adjust pricing.
 Wholesalers who invest in software to perform this analysis save both time and money, while avoiding costly pricing mistakes.

 Today’s building and industrial businesses can no longer afford to rely on outdated technologies or practices they’ve inherited through generations of management.
-It is essential that these businesses have the ability to identify the newest trends as they emerge.
-Those that do not are at risk of being left behind in today’s highly competitive marketplace.
+It is essential that these businesses have the ability to stay on top of new challenges.
+Those that do not are at risk of being left behind in today’s highly competitive and rapidly changing marketplace.

-Business intelligence software will help building and industrial materials businesses discover new sales opportunities, optimize inventory management, and see a clear picture of their business’ bottom line.
+Business intelligence software and financial reporting will help building and industrial materials businesses frame new business models, optimize inventory management, and see a clear picture of their business’ performance.

-Over the past 18 years, Phocas Softwars has enabled building materials retailers, wholesalers, and manufacturers to make full use of their business’ data, save time, and improve profitability.
+Phocas Software has been enabling building materials retailers, wholesalers, and manufacturers to make full use of their business’ data, save time, and improve profitability for more than decade.

-For more information on the ways that Phocas Software can help your business save time, money, and remain competitive, download our free Building Industry eBook: How to increase sales and improve stock management.
-Click the image below to get your copy.
+For more information on the ways that Phocas Software can help building products suppliers download our free Building Industry eBook: 4 ways to improve performance with data